-For example, positive emotions when you are out, if you are not in a trade, if you are out of a trade and that stocks starts selling off completely and you wanted to get in, you are going to say: I did really well, I am glad I sat out.
-You are looking to confirming your bias, trying to cope with the thinking process that you were correct and then when you are in a positions and things move in your favor, again you are saying: Wow, I made a good choice.
+For example, positive emotions when you are out, if you are not in a trade, if you are out of a trade and that stocks start selling off entirely and you wanted to get in, you are going to say: I did well, I am glad I sat out.
+You are looking to confirming your bias, trying to cope with the thinking process that you were correct and then when you are in positions, and things move in your favor, again you are saying: Wow, I made a good choice.
 You’re confirming why it is that you are in there and you have this positive emotion.

-The inverse is true on a negative emotion spectrum, when you are in a position and the stock goes against you, you are going to have that negative emotion because it’s going against you, you made the incorrect decision or things are not working out in your favor.
+The inverse is right on a negative emotion spectrum when you are in a position, and the stock goes against you, you are going to have that negative emotion because it’s going against you, you made the incorrect decision, or things are not working out in your favor.
 Then you might have a negative emotion when you are out of a trade because maybe it’s moving but you are not in it, so you are missing out.

 There are all these emotions that start playing, and there are of course more emotions that go along with trading, but just to share with you about the thinking process, that how complicated we make this thought process is we go through all of this and we try to make a trading decision.
 Not to mention the other things that we start adding into this, when we are sitting out, we start adding in things like moving averages, we look at volume, we look at Bollinger bands, you might look at other patters or technical analysis, support and then you have resistance and all of kinds of stuff.
 You start adding in all these functions and your thinking process now has to compute all of this before you even get into a position.
 It makes it very difficult.
 For me, I like to simplify thigs.